video-dev/hls.js/README.md

 - `#EXT-X-MEDIA:<attribute-list>`
 - `#EXT-X-SESSION-DATA:<attribute-list>`

-The following properties are added to their respective variants's attribute list, but are not implemented in variant selection and playback
+The following properties are added to their respective variants' attribute list but are not implemented in their selection and playback.

 - `VIDEO-RANGE` and `HDCP-LEVEL` (See [#2489](https://github.com/video-dev/hls.js/issues/2489))